Olympics-Tokyo organizers lean toward banning spectators from night events -newspaper - Up News Info

 Article content

+The governors of Chiba and Saitama prefectures near Tokyo have already been urging organizers to ban spectators from night-time events in their localities.

+Their request is being discussed and a final decision will be made at five-way talks that will include the head of the International Olympic Committee, the Tokyo governor and the head of Tokyo 2020, Olympics Minister Tamayo Marukawa told reporters.

-Holding the Games without any spectators is a possibility and the government will decide on this next week, when it will also determine whether to lift a state of “quasi-emergency” in Tokyo and other parts of the country, Japanese Prime Minister Yoshihide Suga told reporters on Thursday.
+Japanese Prime Minister Yoshihide Suga said on Thursday that the government would make a decision next week on spectators and whether to lift a state of “quasi-emergency” in Tokyo and other parts of the country.

 Spectators from abroad have already been banned.

-Tokyo 2020 Organising Committee officials could not be immediately reached for a comment on the Yomiuri report.

-The governors of Chiba and Saitama prefectures near Tokyo have been lobbying the central government to ban spectators from night-time Olympic events in their localities.

-Holding the Games without spectators would be the “least risky” option, medical experts said last month.
+No spectators would be the “least risky” option for the Games, medical experts said last month.

 Article content

-Government sources told Reuters on Thursday that Japan was likely to extend by two weeks or more its coronavirus containment measures in the greater Tokyo area.
+Japan is likely to extend by two weeks or more its COVID-19 containment measures in the greater Tokyo area after the current July 11 deadline, government sources have previously said.

 Depending on the extent of the strain on the medical system, the government could reinstate a more stringent full state of emergency for Tokyo, the sources said.

+Japan is not hesitant about extending curbs in Tokyo, but “it is meaningless if it has no impact,” Health Minister Norihisa Tamura told reporters.

-Japan has not suffered the explosive COVID-19 outbreak seen elsewhere but the potential spread of more contagious variants and an initially slow vaccine rollout have fueled concerns.
+Japan has not suffered the explosive COVID-19 outbreak seen elsewhere but the potential spread of more contagious variants and a slow initial rollout of vaccines have fueled concerns.

+While inoculations have since picked up, worries about vaccine supply have clouded the outlook.

+The government has stopped accepting new applications from firms and universities that want to set up mass vaccination sites for employees and students, while some municipalities have canceled appointments due to shortages.

 The country has recorded more than 796,800 COVID-19 cases and over 14,770 deaths.
-Only about 23% of the population has got at least one vaccination shot.
-(Reporting by Linda Sieg; Editing by Himani Sarkar)
+Only about 23% of the population has got at least one vaccination shot, although for people aged 65 and above, the rate is more than 60%.
+(Additional reporting by Linda Sieg; Writing by Linda Sieg; Editing by Himani Sarkar)